BleekerLab/random_forest_with_ranger/README.md

-# random_forest_with_muvr
+# Random Forest with ranger
-An Rscript wrapper around the MUVR package of R. Contains a Docker image to ensure portability of the R script.
+An Rscript wrapper around the `ranger` package of R. Contains a Docker image to ensure portability of the R script.

+## Input file format